named-data/python-ndn/docs/src/lvs/binary-format.rst

 - After the application finishes providing user functions, check all user functions used in the programs are given.

-  + If the implementation chooses not to do so, it should let the verifcation fail whenever an unknown user function is triggered.
+  + If the implementation chooses not to do so, it should let the verification fail whenever an unknown user function is triggered.

 - After the application finishes providing trust anchors, check all roots of signing constraint are provided with a trust anchor.